 I began to wonder about the boundaries of promotion and international marketing – where one draws the line in one country is very different in another.
-A marketer putting forth the same German billboard in a Middle Eastern country might find himself or herself in a damp and dank clinky-cling in short time.
+A marketer putting forth the same German billboard in some Middle Eastern countries might find himself or herself in a damp and dank clinky-cling.

 It occurred to me other countries are at a greater advantage for promoting their goods and services to the United States (and the UK), than we are vice-versa.
 Nearly everywhere I went, most of the citizens, even the taxi drivers, could speak enough English to manage, after of course, I rendered the proper greeting in their native language.